Faint supernovae and hyper-runaway white-dwarfs from single He-detonation in double HeCO-white-dwarf mergers: Results

 \subsection{The supernova}

-Approximately 10\% of the total system mass becomes unbound, leading to the ejection of intermediate-mass elements and radioactive isotopes such as \(^{48}\text{Cr}\) and \(^{52}\text{Fe}\).
-The absence of significant \(^{56}\text{Ni}\) production limits the energy release, consistent with a faint, rapidly evolving transient.
+Approximately 10\% of the total system mass becomes unbound, where the unbound fraction is identified by selecting fluid elements with positive total specific energy (kinetic + internal – gravitational) at the end of the dynamical interaction and summing their mass.
+Much of this ejected material originates from the disrupted secondary and shock-heated interface during coalescence, and carries intermediate-mass elements and radioactive isotopes such as $^{48}$Cr and $^{52}$Fe.
+Compared to other WD merger scenarios, this unbound mass fraction is moderate, reflecting the incomplete He shell detonation and partial disruption in these low-mass HeCO pairs.
+The absence of significant $^{56}$Ni production limits the energy release, consistent with a faint, rapidly evolving transient.

-Figure~\ref{fig:radioactive} shows the distribution of newly formed elements following helium ignition.
-The nucleosynthetic yields are summarized in Table \ref{tab:yields}, including both ejected and bound material for each major group.
-The explosion ejects these elements at high velocities.
-The event is expected to produce observational signatures aligned with faint thermonuclear supernovae, particularly those accessible to wide-field, high-cadence surveys such as the Vera C. Rubin Observatory's LSST.

-We detail the nucleosynthetic yields in Table \ref{tab:yields}, which provides the masses of iron-group elements and intermediate elements produced during the event.
-Our results indicate that this class of transients could be observable as faint, fast-evolving supernovae, particularly suited to high-cadence surveys like the Vera C. Rubin Observatory's LSST.
+Figure~\ref{fig:radioactive} shows the evolution of newly formed elements following helium ignition.
+We detail the nucleosynthetic yields in Table 1, which provides the masses of iron-group elements and intermediate elements produced during the event.
+Unlike normal Type Ia supernovae, the early light curves of these fast-evolving events are significantly powered by the decay of short-lived radioactive isotopes such as $^{48}$Cr and $^{52}$Fe, in addition to $^{56}$Ni \citep[e.g.,][]{2010Shen.IaSN}.
+Based on the total radioactive mass synthesized in our models ($\sim 0.0046 \, \text{M}_{\odot}$), we estimate peak absolute magnitudes on the order of $M \approx -14$ \citep{1982Arnett,2010Shen.IaSN}.
+Combined with the low ejecta mass, we expect characteristic evolution timescales of a few days.
+We note, however, that detailed non-local thermodynamic equilibrium (non-LTE) radiative transfer modeling is likely required to provide a more accurate estimation of these observational signatures.
+These properties indicate that this class of transients could be observable as faint, fast-evolving supernovae, analogous to ``.Ia'' supernovae or Ca-rich gap transients \citep[e.g.,][]{Bildsten_2007, 2010PeretsNature, Waldman2011, Kas+12, Zen+23}, making them particularly suited to high-cadence surveys like the Vera C. Rubin Observatory's LSST.